Time-Optimal Path Planning in a Constant Wind for Uncrewed Aerial Vehicles using Dubins Set Classification: Acknowledgment

-sometimes doesn't select the actual shorter path between RSR and RSL.
+sometimes does not select the actual shorter path between RSR and RSL.
 The $p_{rsr}$, $p_{rsl}$ and $q_{rsl}$ lengths of different sections of the path and are defined in \cite{shkel2001} and shown in Fig.~\ref{fig:path_example}, with the subscript referring to the trajectory type.
 For an example case shown in Fig.~\ref{fig:path_example}, the above switch function provided in \cite{shkel2001} would select RSR as the shortest path, but with nearly a whole circle as the first section of its path, RSR is obviously longer than the RSL path.

 For our methodology, the decision table is modified so that it can still provide the shortest path for the cases shown above.
-The modified decision table is provided in Table \ref{table:new_matrix} with updated entries in $a_{lm} \in \{ a_{12}, a_{21}, a_{34}, a_{43} \}$.
+The modified decision table is provided in Table \ref{table:new_matrix} with updated entries in $a_{lm} \in \{ a_{12}, a_{21}, a_{34}, a_{43} \}$ and was verified with over $5$ million random unit tests.

+For further analysis of this issue, the corrected long path conditions, and the corrected switching functions in the decision table, please refer to \cite{Lim2023dubins}.